ntampellini/TSCoDe/docs/operators_keywords.rst

    that a TS structure candidate can have to be retained and not to be considered scrambled.
 Default is 0.
 Syntax: ``NEWBONDS=0``

+-  **NOEMBED** - Same as calling ``prune>`` on a multimolecular file.
--  **NOEMBED** - Do not embed structures, but use the one in the input as a starting ensemble as if it came out of a TSCoDe embedding phase.
+   The program does not embed structures, but uses the input ensemble as a starting point as if it came out of a TSCoDe embedding.

 -  **NOOPT** - Skip the optimization steps, directly writing structures to file after compenetration and similarity pruning.